awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 1. On the **Configure Instance Details** page, for **Network**, select a VPC\.
 The **Auto\-assign Public IP** list is displayed\.
 Choose **Enable** or **Disable** to override the default setting for the subnet\.

 1. Follow the steps on the next pages of the wizard to complete your instance's setup\.
-For more information about the wizard configuration options, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
+For more information about the wizard configuration options, see [Launch an instance using the Launch Instance Wizard](launching-instance.md)\.
 On the final **Review Instance Launch** page, review your settings, and then choose **Launch** to choose a key pair and launch your instance\.

 1. On the **Instances** page, select your new instance and view its public IP address in **IPv4 Public IP** field in the details pane\.<a name="publicip-cli"></a>